 Our puppies are whelped in our bedroom and stay there for several weeks.
-Early neural stimulation starts on day 3.
+Early neural stimulation starts on day 2.
 They are handled and loved on everyday, nails clipped weekly.
 We paper train them and while they will not be perfect at a young age...they are socialized and well on their way to being responsible little citizens.

 We examine, evaluate and try to determine future prospects of a puppy but it is not an exact science.
 Charts to determine adult size based on the birth weight or milestones are conflicting and unreliable.
 They are only a guide.
 So since we breed for beauty, health, bite, legs, structure, gait and disposition, we can't also guarantee that a dog will not go over the AKC 6 pound restriction for showing.
 In any event; you have a beautiful, healthy pet for your enjoyment.
 Believe me, no breeder can promise size.
 We try, but Mother Nature wins out.

 Every effort is made to ensure healthy puppies.
 We neuter and rehome (at the cost of neutering,shot update and teeth cleaned) any dogs that would not or are not producing high quality puppies.
-Their price is around $500 (that covers the vet cost).
-The same is true for dogs retired after breeding 3 times.
+Their price is around $1000 (that covers the vet cost).
+The same is true for dogs retired after breeding 3 or 4 times.
 Feel free to ask about these dogs, they are beautiful, wonderful pets.
 A rehome/retired dog takes a little adjustment time to get used to their new surroundings and to bond.

 Please do not contact me if I am outside your price range.

-All of our dogs are vet checked for every possible illness and genetic flaws.
+All of our dogs are DNA and vet checked for every possible illness and genetic flaws.
 That also is not an exact science.
 When all is said and done...
 Chihuahuas are small and delicate, but I don't breed for tiny so my dogs are of substantial bone and health.
 We breed dogs from free bred and free whelped mothers who nursed their babies.
 It is our goal to produce dogs who are dogs of sound mind and body that will have longevity and be able to reproduce without veterinary assistance.